JustinGOSSES/wellioviz/README.md

 4. Observable Notebook Where Code is Developed.
 Has functions written-out inline.
     - Status: May be ahead of code in this repository sometimes.
     - Link: <a href="https://observablehq.com/@justingosses/well-log-in-d3-js-v5-notebook-2">here</a>
-#### Full Websites
-5. HTML demo as github pages page in this repository
-    - Status: Up to Date (almost always).
-Currently a bare-bones example but plan to flesh out more.
-    - Link: Building a basic webpage demo here: https://justingosses.github.io/wellioviz/demo.html

 #### Community Built Demos!
 <INSERT YOUR EXAMPLE HERE VIA A PULL REQUEST !!!>